IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/00_Columns/01_Grouping/03_igGrid_GroupBy_Summaries.md

 ### Purpose

-This topic introduces the Group Summaries functionality of the `igGrid`™.
+This topic introduces the GroupBy Summaries functionality of the `igGrid`™.

 ### In this topic